pivotal-cf/bookbinder/README.md

 [![Code Climate](https://codeclimate.com/github/pivotal-cf/docs-bookbinder.png)](https://codeclimate.com/github/cloudfoundry-incubator/bookbinder) [![Build Status](https://travis-ci.org/cloudfoundry-incubator/bookbinder.png)](https://travis-ci.org/cloudfoundry-incubator/bookbinder)
 # Bookbinder

-Bookbinder is a gem that binds together a unified documentation web-app from disparate source material, stored as repositories of markdown or plain HTML on GitHub.
-It runs [middleman](http://middlemanapp.com/) to produce a (CF-pushable) Rackup app.
+Bookbinder is a gem that binds together a unified documentation web application from disparate source material.
+Currently, the source material must be markdown or plain HTML, and must be stored in local directories or in GitHub repositories.
+Bookbinder runs [middleman](http://middlemanapp.com/) to produce a Rackup app that can be deployed to Cloud Foundry.

 ## About

-Bookbinder is meant to be used from within a "book" project.
+Bookbinder is meant to be used from within project called a **book**.
-The book project provides a configuration of which documentation repositories to pull in; the bookbindery gem provides a set of scripts to aggregate those repositories and publish them to various locations.
+The book includes a configuration file that describes which documentation repositories to use as source materials.
+The bookbindery gem provides a set of scripts to aggregate those repositories and publish them to various locations.
-It also provides scripts for running a CI system that can detect when a documentation repository has been updated with new content, and then verify that the composed book is free of any dead links.
+Bookbinder also provides scripts for running a Continuous Integration system that can detect when a documentation repository has been updated with new content and that can verify a composed book is free of any dead links.

 ## Setting Up a Book Project